 No bookings, capacity limits apply

-Mark Feary, discussing her current exhibition Monumental as well as offering insight into her practice and working methods.
+Artist Amrita Hepi joined Gertrude's Artistic Director Mark Feary in conversation, discussing her current exhibition Monumental as well as offering insight into her practice and working methods.

 Amrita Hepi is an award-winning First Nations choreographer and dancer from Bundjulung (Aus) and Ngāpuhi (NZ) territories.
 Her mission as an artist is to push the barriers of intersectionality in form and make work that establishes multiple access points through allegory.
 Her practice at present is interested in forms of hybridity - especially those that arise under empire.
 An artist with a broad following and reach, her work has taken various forms (film, performance, sculpture, text, lecture, participatory installation), but always begins with the body as a point of archive, memory, dance and resistance.